10 DevOps Tools for Continuous Monitoring

 What is Continuous Monitoring in DevOps?

-Continuous Monitoring is an automated process that leverages specialized software tools to empower DevOps teams with enhanced visibility of application performance, security threats, and compliance concerns across the entire DevOps pipeline.
+Continuous Monitoring is an automated process that leverages specialized software tools to empower DevOps teams with enhanced visibility of application performance, security threats, and compliance concerns, with improved risk management across the entire DevOps pipeline.

 How Do DevOps Tools Benefit Your Business?

-In addition to enhanced visibility of the production environment, continuous monitoring helps DevOps teams initiate rapid responses to application issues, avoid unplanned outages that negatively impact the customer experience, and achieve strategic business objectives and performance targets.
+In addition to enhanced visibility of the production environment, continuous monitoring helps DevOps teams with real-time data to initiate rapid responses to application issues, avoid unplanned outages that negatively impact the customer experience, and achieve strategic business objectives and performance targets.

-Continuous monitoring capabilities may be further divided into three types of continuous monitoring:
+Continuous monitoring DevOps capabilities may be further divided into three types.

 - Infrastructure Monitoring - Tools and processes for monitoring the data centers, networks, hardware, and software needed to deliver products and services.